StoneCoded/scot_covid_app/README.md

 ## 3. Results and Observations

 The fully opperation web app can be found [here](http://scotcovidapp.herokuapp.com)

+## 4. Moving Forward

+When I come to revisit this I know I will be able to refactor, optimise and question my former self intensly.
+I would like to add a heatmap of Scotland instead of the ranked bargraph at some point.
+For now though I am content with its current format.

 ## 5.Licensing, Authors, and Acknowledgements
 All data is owned by the Scottish Government.